 Since 2002, the Vermont Public Access Greeter Program has expanded operation to access points at 32 lakes and ponds statewide, and those numbers are increasing annually.
-The total number of inspected watercraft has increased since the programs inception, with 404 inspected in 2002 to 25,897 in 2016.
-In 2018, 25,495 watercraft were inspected in Vermont.
-Greeters intercepted and removed 613 instances of aquatic invasive species, roughly 79% of recorded intercepts.
-A large number of intercepts were Eurasian watermilfoil; this is similar to what was found in 2017.
+The total number of inspected watercraft has increased since the programs inception, with 404 inspected in 2002 to 29,734 in 2019.
+In 2019, Greeters intercepted and removed 497 instances of aquatic invasive species, roughly 59% of recorded intercepts.
+A large number of intercepts were Eurasian watermilfoil; this is similar to what was found in 2018.

 Boat Access Greeter Duties